jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.62 Sin

-Returns the sine (sin) of each values in a raster..
+Returns the sine (sin) of each values in a raster.

 *Parameters*: